University of the Witwatersrand: Post-apartheid: 1994–present

 In 2001, the Johannesburg College of Education was incorporated into the university as Wits Education Campus under the national Department of Education's plan to reform tertiary education in South Africa.
 In 2003, a student mall, called the Matrix, was opened in the Student Union Building on East Campus.

 In 2015 to 2016, the FeesMustFall movement and protests resulted in shut downs at Wits and other leading South African universities.
 In March 2021, one person was killed at the Braamfontein campus after police fired rubber bullets at students protesting the university's decision to bar students owing more than 150,000 rand from registering for the new academic year.
-According to the university, it is owed over a billion rand from students over the last seven years and was at risk of financial unsustainability.
+According to the university, it is owed more than a billion rand from students over the last seven years and was at risk of financial unsustainability.
+One of the mechanisms used by Wits management to finance this debt, has been to outsource online education to for-profit online program management (OPM) companies.
+Wits has entered into a few "public-private" partnerships to offer online programmes, in return for a cut of generated revenue.